-The way the Elasticsearch Kubernetes integration works is by running per-node Fluentd collection pods that send log data to Elasticsearch pods, which can then be viewed by accessing the Kibana pods.
+As outlined by this Kubernetes docs article on Elasticsearch logging, the initial setup required for an Elasticsearch Kubernetes integration is actually fairly trivial.
+You set an environment variable, run a script, and boom you're up and running.However, this is where the fun stops.The way the Elasticsearch Kubernetes integration works is by running per-node Fluentd collection pods that send log data to Elasticsearch pods, which can then be viewed by accessing the Kibana pods.
 In theory, this works just fine, however, in practice, Elasticsearch requires significant effort to scale and maintain.

 Since Elasticsearch is written in Java, it runs inside of a Java Virtual Machine (JVM), which has notoriously high resource overhead, even with properly configured garbage collection (GC).
 Not everyone is a JVM tuning expert.
 Instead of being several services distributed across multiple pods, Elasticsearch is one giant service inside of a single pod.
 Scaling individual containers with large resource requirements seems to defeat much of the purpose of using Kubernetes, since it is likely that Elasticsearch pods may eat up all of a given node's resources.